lookit/lookit-jspsych/README.md

 npm run format
 ```

-# Create new package
+## Create new package

 We are using npm workspaces for managing our packages.

-To create a new package:
+To create a new package, run the following at the root of the project:

 ```
-npm init -w packages/<name of new package>
+npm init --scope @lookit --workspace packages/<name of new package>
 ```

 Add build script to new package `package.json`: